likhith123-code/StackOverFlow-Project/README.md

 ## Note

-The Outputs shown are the result of processing partial data as the complete data is too vast to process.
-Hence a couple of split files are used to process.
+Few of the outputs shown are the result of processing partial data.

 The initial input files are split into parts using :
 ```bash